MarekSchiffer/pgu/macOS_x86/02. Chapter 3 - maximum/Readme.md

 After the number has been added, the instruction pointer is updated and the cycle continues.
 Wash, rinse and repeat;
 Lift, eat, sleep, repeat.
 Whatever, you prefer.

+## Arbitrary Branching
+Now, that we have an idea how one instruction after the other can be executed.
+The next question is how can can a program run indefinitely, given that RAM is endless?
+In other words how are loops implemented on a hardware level?

+Given the previous explanation, the answer is surprisingly simple.
+After all, all that needs to be done is updating the Instruction Address Register.
+In other words, the number given has to be loaded as an immediate from the opcode into the Instruction Address Register.
+Like above about 4 steps need to be hardwired behind the scenes  to make that happen.
+But after the Fetch-Execution Cycle is completed, the instruction pointer now points to the address give in memory and the branch is completed[^2].

+## Conditional Branching
+The final part of the puzzle is the conditional branch. if-else statements.
+If two registers are compared one value in a register can either be smaller or equal to the second register.
+If it's neither smaller nor equal, it's bigger.
+Based of off this comparison a flag is set.
+Another byte in a register.
+On x86_64 it's called the rflags on arm64 it's NZCV (**N**egative,**Z**ero,**C**arry,o**V**erflow) part of the cpsr register.
+Subtracting two binary numbers for example will either lead to a 1 or a 0 in the most significant bit within two's complement.
+1 means negative, 0 means positive.
+If the number is negative the hardwired state machine microcode of the cmp operation will update the conditional flag register.
+The next opcode will then check if the condition is meat or not and based upon that update the instruction pointer.

 [^1]: The Address Bus Low and Address Bus High for the 6502 the Bus.
+[^2]: Note, if we assume the instruction length is automatically added at the end of the Fetch Execution-Cycle, the assembler woudld simply subtract that number an place it as the correct branch address.